nhojb/SwiftNano/README.md

-# An OpenGL window API implemented in Swift.
+# An OpenGL vector graphics and GUI library based on nanovg.
+Implemented in Swift.
-# Built on NanoVG - an OpenGL based vector drawing library.

 ## Building